-I know for sure majority of people snooze their alarms in the morning until the point where they have to rush, otherwise they’ll be late.
-I will even take it to the extreme of waking up one morning and not wanting to go into work, or going into work and having a raging row with their boss over the most smallest of things, just because they have had ENOUGH.
+I know for sure the majority of people snooze their alarms in the morning until the point where they have to rush, otherwise, they’ll be late.
+I will even take it to the extreme of waking up one morning and not wanting to go into work or going into work and having a raging row with their boss over the smallest of things, just because they have had ENOUGH.

 Nobody likes to job search, or do interviews for that matter, but we all need to progress in life, to become the person we should be.